coreboot/coreboot/Documentation/releases/coreboot-4.11-relnotes.md

 Significant refactoring has bee done to achieve some consistency across platforms and to reduce code duplication.

+### Build system amenities ###

+The build system now has an `all` class of source files to remove the need to list source files for each and every source class (romstage, ramstage, ...)

+The site-local/ mechanism became more robust.

+### Stricter coding standards to improve security ###

+The build now fails on variable length arrays (that make it way too easy to smash a stack) and case statements falling through without a note that it is intentional.

+### Shorter file headers ###

+This project is still under way, but we started moving author information from individual files into the global AUTHORS file (and there's the git history for more details).

+In the future, we also want to replace the license headers (lots of lines) in each file with spdx identifiers (one line) and so we added a LICENSES/ directory that contains the full text of all the licenses that are used throughout our tree.

+### Variant creation scripts ###

+To ease the creation of variant boards, `util/mainboard/` now contains scripts to generate a new variant to a given board.
+These are still specific to google/hatch at this time, but they're written with the idea of becoming more generally useful.

+### Payloads ###

+Payload integration has been updated, coreinfo learned to cope with UPPER CASE commands and libpayload knows how to deal with USB3 hubs.

 ### Added VBOOT support to the following platforms:
 * intel/gm45